xuandif-cmu/Big_Data_Processing_Toolbox/README.md

     cd multinode-hadoop & ./run.sh 2
   ```

   4.4.
-[Web GUI] After deploying all applications, check external IPs for each application, which will be [IP]:[Nodeport] and update them in the index.html, build the docker image for web GUI and push it to docker hub with,
+[Web GUI] After deploying all applications, check external IPs for each application, which will be [IP]:[Node Port] and update them in the index.html, build the docker image for web GUI and push it to docker hub with,
   ```
     docker build -t xuandif/toolbox-web:color .
     docker push xuandif/toolbox-web:color